s4Ys369/CHEATERex/README.md

 **no upload of any copyrighted asset**.
 Run `./extract_assets.py --clean && make clean` or `make distclean` to remove ROM-originated content.

+*Read this in other languages: [Español](README_es_ES.md) -Please feel free to translate this into any other languages

 ## Additional Cheats
   * Instant Death/Level Exit L Trigger + R Trigger + A Button + B Button
+  * Speed Modifier
+    -Slow x.75
+    -Slower x.5
+    -Fast x2
+    -Faster ~x3
+  * No Death Barrier
+  * All Jumps Higher
   * Speed Display, ported by ferris the crab(io12)
   * T Pose Float?
   * Jukebox song selector